ca-leet/Detect-SSLmitm/README.md

 > Update-GoldenHashes -UpdateScript
 ```

-Run:
+Run on both machines:
 ```
 > Test-SSLMitm
 ```
-The Output looks like this:
+The Output looks like this (compare output from local vs remote):

 ![image](https://github.com/user-attachments/assets/2c00fbfe-0708-4acd-b159-885638a43e1d)